ttaubert/octoblog/source/_posts/2014-04-06-a-ready-to-use-virtual-build-environment-for-firefox.markdown

 ---
 layout: post
+title: "The Mozilla build VM"
-title: "A ready-to-use virtual build environment for Firefox"
+subtitle: "A virtual build environment for Firefox"
 date: 2014-04-07 18:00
 ---